kasyapp1234/kasyapp1234/README.md

 - 🔧 **Data Analyst** with a knack for uncovering insights and crafting data-driven solutions.
 - 📊 Skilled in **data visualization**, **exploratory data analysis**, and **SQL-based querying**.
-- 🐍 Hands-on with Python libraries for wrangling, analyzing, and visualizing complex datasets.
+- 🧠 Strong foundation in **machine learning**, model building & evaluation using Python.
-- 🧠 Passionate about solving real-world problems through data and clear visual narratives.
+- 🐍 Experienced with **Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn**, and more.
-- 💬 Open to discussions on **Data Analytics, BI Tools, Tech, and AI**.
+- 💬 Open to discussions on **Data Analytics, ML, BI Tools, and AI**.
 - 📫 Reach out anytime: **kumaranish61194@gmail.com**

 ---